 Sufficient maintenance of all vehicles is critical for road safety and the approval of Traffic Commissioners, who must be satisfied with both the maintenance arrangements and the availability of adequate funds to allow vehicles to be properly maintained before issuing an operator’s licence.

 Onboard, you should expect CCTV and three-point seat belts as standard.
-The latter invention turned 60 in 2019 and is a critical safety device.
-In terms of hygiene, deep cleaning rotas have always been important – even more so in light of the global pandemic.
+The latter invention turns 65 in 2024 and is a critical safety device.
+In terms of hygiene, deep cleaning rotas have always been important – even more so in wake of the global pandemic.